 - Achilles Tendonitis: The Achilles tendon—the tendon that connects the two major calf muscles to the back of the heels – tightens and becomes irritated when it is under too much stress.

 - Shin Splints: Pain along the shin bone may.
-Often develops in early stages of training, or with over use.
+Often develops in the early stages of training, or with overuse.
 Running terrain and footwear can also be a big factor.